d12frosted/elpa-mirror/gnu/consult-readme.txt

 1.4 Navigation
 ──────────────

   • `consult-goto-line': Jump to line number enhanced with live preview.
 This is a drop-in replacement for `goto-line'.
+Enter a line number to jump to the first column of the given line.
+Alternatively enter `line:column' in order to jump to a specific column.
   • `consult-mark': Jump to a marker in the `mark-ring'.
 Supports live preview and recursive editing.
   • `consult-global-mark': Jump to a marker in the `global-mark-ring'.